yunshiuan/fMRI_LAMBDA/README.md

 # fMRI_LAMBDA
-MATLAB code for fMRI analysis (DCM and GLM)
+MATLAB code for fMRI analysis on LAMBDA project (DCM and GLM)